Coffee-Expert/Intelligent-TransSpeaker-/README.md

 ### Acknowledgments

-* This project is the fruition of the dedication and expertise of **Kevin Gomes and Team.**
+* This project is the fruition of the dedication and expertise of lead **Abhishek Kevin Gomes and Team.**
-* We extend our sincere gratitude to **Dr. Diwakar Yagyasen [CS, BBDITM]** for their invaluable guidance and support.
+* We extend our sincere gratitude to **Dr. Diwakar Yagyasen [Professor, BBDITM]** for their invaluable guidance and support.